EntropyGuru/OpenShiftWorkshop/README.md

 # OpenShift Origin Deployment Template

-## NOTE: Structural change to Repo

-The master branch will now contain the most current release of OpenShift Origin with experimental items.
-This may cause instability but will include new things or try new things.

-Re-introduced non-HA deployment option with 1 Master node.

-We now have branches for the stable releases:
-- release-3.6
-- release-3.7
-- release-3.9
-- azurestack-release-3.7
-- azurestack-release-3.9
-- etc.

-Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.

-For the **OpenShift Container Platform** refer to https://github.com/Microsoft/openshift-container-platform

-Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

-Change log located in CHANGELOG.md

 ## OpenShift Origin 3.9 with Username / Password

 To view all the default templates, please select from the openshift project.